South Sudan accuses Sudan of attacks in disputed borderland

 Sudan’s military spokesman al-Sawarmi Khalid could not be immediately reached on Friday, a holiday in Sudan.
 Khartoum categorically denies attacking South Sudan but Reuters reporters have witnessed some attacks in the past.

 Aguer said South Sudan was not planning a counter-attack.
-“Our soldiers are on maximum alert to be on self-defence, but will not react to these provocations,” he said.
+“Our soldiers are on maximum alert to be on self-defense, but will not react to these provocations,” he said.

 Much of the almost 2,000 km (1,300 mile) border is disputed.
 Jau is a particular hot spot because Khartoum believes rebels use the area to cross the unmarked boundary to stage attacks inside Sudan and retreat afterwards into the South.

 Sudan has said it will close the two cross-border pipelines by August unless support for rebels stops.
-But analysts doubt it will happen because Sudan needs pipeline fees from the South to stabilise its battered economy.
-(Writing by Ulf Laessing; Editing by Mark Trevelyan)
+But analysts doubt it will happen because Sudan needs pipeline fees from the South to stabilize its battered economy.